Coupons and Product Discounts

 This article explains how to provide customers with discounts off your products' regular prices.

 From time to time, you may want to offer promotional discounts on your products—like having special sale prices for a seasonal or themed promotional event.
-FastSpring offers two great ways to accomplish this: using built-in product discounts, and / or using coupon codes.
+FastSpring offers two great ways to accomplish this: using built-in product discounts or using coupon codes.

 Which method of creating promotional discounts is right for you?
-Here is a comparison of the key features of the two types of promotional discounts:
+Here is a comparison of the fundamental features of the two types of promotional discounts:

 |Reduce the price of one or more products|